 Cadence offers automotive Functional Safety Documentation Kits covering the full spectrum of semiconductor design and verification.
 The kits satisfy documentation requirements that the automotive component supplier must provide for their tools and flow to achieve ASIL certification.
 Additionally, the kits reduce the effort required to evaluate tool use cases within each of the supplier’s automotive design projects and help automotive component suppliers avoid the costly efforts of tool-qualification activities.

-The documentation kits are available on Cadence Online Support, and freely available to all Cadence registered users.
-Each documentation kit consists of three major components:
+The automotive Functional Safety Documentation Kits are available through Cadence Online Support and are freely available to all Cadence registered users.
+Each kit consists of three major components:

-- Safety Manual for the specific flow
+- Safety manual for the specific flow

 - Tool Confidence Analysis (TCA) documents for each tool in the tool chain

-- Compliance Report from TÜV SÜD
+- Compliance report from TÜV SÜD

 While the user still has the responsibility to provide assessment documents for each tool in the flow, there is now a defined structure and methodology to do so.
 The Cadence approach automatically accommodates new tool versions or even new tools in the flow.
 Cadence will provide updates to the kits as needed, but effectively, the completion of the TÜV SÜD evaluation applies to current and future versions of the Cadence tools and flows.

 Digital implementation and signoff flow: This flow covers RTL-to-GDSII implementation and signoff.
 The Cadence Virtuoso Liberate™ Characterization Solution is new to this flow and is incorporated with the 13 other pre-existing tools including the Cadence Innovus™ Implementation System, Genus™ Synthesis Solution, Modus™ Test Solution, Tempus™ Timing Signoff Solution, Quantus™ QRC Extraction Solution and Voltus™ IC Power Integrity Solution for the implementation and signoff of automotive designs.